2015 Tyrone shootings

-On February 26, 2015, a gunman shot and killed seven people in several locations across the town of Tyrone, Missouri, an unincorporated community approximately 95 miles east of Springfield.
+On February 26, 2015, a gunman shot and killed seven people in several locations across the town of Tyrone, an unincorporated community approximately 95 miles east of Springfield, Missouri, United States.
 The gunman, identified as 36-year-old Joseph Jesse Aldridge, was found dead of a self-inflicted gunshot wound the next day.
 It was the worst mass murder in the history of Texas County, which previously had experienced an average of one homicide per year.

 Shootings

 Police were alerted to the shootings at 10:15 p.m.
 CT Thursday, when a 15-year-old girl ran to a neighbor's home to say she heard gunshots in her home and fled.
 Deputies responded and found her parents, Garold and Julie Aldridge, dead inside the home.
 A 1/4 mile away, officers found Garold's brother Harold and his wife Janell shot to death inside their bedroom.
 As a result, police began checking all of the houses in Tyrone, urging citizens to stay inside their residences and lock their doors.

 Less than three miles away, Darrell and Martha Shriver were both shot in their home.
 While Darrell died from his wounds, Martha survived and managed to identify the suspect as Joseph Jesse Aldridge as she was being taken to a hospital in Springfield.
 She also had a relative check on the well-being of her son Carey and his family.
 The relative found Carey and his wife Valirea dead on the floor of their bedroom, and their son sleeping unharmed in another bedroom.
 The entire shooting spree occurred within a three-mile radius of Tyrone.
 All of the crime scenes showed no signs of forced entry into the homes.

 An elderly woman connected to the shootings died from natural causes.
 Authorities believe the gunman started the shooting spree after finding his mother, the aforementioned elderly woman, dead on a couch from an illness for which she had been under a doctor's care, though this was unconfirmed.
 The disease was clarified in an autopsy to be metastatic lung cancer, although according to the woman's brother, it was breast cancer.
 A relative feared the woman did not die from the disease, and had instead been smothered to death by Aldridge.
 The woman was identified as 74-year-old Alice L. Aldridge.

 At around 5:30 a.m. on February 27, the gunman was found dead inside a pickup truck situated in the middle of a two-lane highway.
 He was southeast of Summersville in neighboring Shannon County, located about fifteen or twenty miles away from the scenes of the shootings.
 He died of a self-inflicted gunshot wound earlier that day.
 A Rock Island Armory 1911 .45-caliber handgun, believed to be the same one used in the shootings, was recovered from the truck along with a stash of ammunition.
 The shootings were the worst mass murder in the history of Texas County, Missouri, which had an average of one homicide per year.